 And, above all, LEARNING SHOULD BE FUN!
 By incorporating real-world examples, a variety of media, games, and sheer good humor in my classes, I hope to bring excitement and self-motivation to my students.
 Outside the classroom, I participate in a variety of science outreach programs for kids and adults, in hopes to inform citizens and energize the next generation of scientists!

 A good day of teaching for me?
 One when someone teaches me something new!

-Courses Taught.
+Courses.
 I have taught undergraduate and advanced undergraduate/graduate courses at University of Missouri-St. Louis, University of California-Los Angeles, University of New Orleans and Tulane University.
-Below is an overview of the most recent courses I taught at the Department of Ecology and Evolutionary Biology at Tulane University:
+Below is a description of the courses I currently teach at Tulane University, along with sample syllabi (subject to change):

 EBIO1010 Diversity of Life.
 The planet Earth, your planet, hosts a unique and amazing diversity of life.
 How did we arrive at so many different life forms?
 How do we observe, understand, and organize them?
 Where do they fit in, and why should we care?
 In this course you will become familiar with evolutionary theory and processes and the diversity and ecology of organisms.
 We will begin with discussions on what constitutes life, how the scientific process works, and the development of evolutionary theory.
 You will then become familiar with the major groups of organisms, focusing on major evolutionary innovations found in each group and how different groups are phylogenetically related to each other.
 We will conclude with general principles in ecology, behavior and conservation.
 Co-requisite: EBIO1015 Diversity of Life Lab.
 Sample Syllabus